tfsojon/richinsql-blog/content/post/2019-07-06-my-current-setup-19.md

 The keyboard is the newest addition to the setup, I have been using an Apple Wireless keyboard for the best part of ten years but now that my work involves more development I have had to make the switch especially as the operating system is also no longer OSX, the keys would often be in odd places making it tricky to easily reach for @ or \` when writing code.

-The keyboard is a [Tecknet 88 key mechanical keyboard](https://www.amazon.co.uk/TeckNet-Mechanical-Keyboard-Anti-ghosting-Waterproof/dp/B010IIKHBK/ref=sr_1_1_sspa?keywords=Tecknet+keyboard&qid=1562408012&s=gateway&sr=8-1-spons&psc=1) that I found on Amazon (UK), the reviews were pretty good so after some umming and arring I bought it, it is really loud to type on however the feedback from the keys is amazing, I love to type on this thing and it even has RGB y&#8217;all.
+The keyboard is a [Tecknet 88 key mechanical keyboard](https://www.amazon.co.uk/TeckNet-Mechanical-Keyboard-Anti-ghosting-Waterproof/dp/B010IIKHBK/ref=sr_1_1_sspa?keywords=Tecknet+keyboard&qid=1562408012&s=gateway&sr=8-1-spons&psc=1) that I found on Amazon (UK), the reviews were pretty good so after some umming and arring I bought it, it is really loud to type on however the feedback from the keys is amazing, I love to type on this thing and it even has RGB y'all.

 ![Setup Image]/img/2019Setup-3.jpg)

 ### The Monitors

 The main monitor is a dell 24&#8243; widescreen monitor the monitor to the left of that is an AOC 22&#8243; widescreen monitor.
-The dell is connected to the laptop using Mini Display port and the AOC is connected using VGA as there are no more Mini Display Ports available on the laptop and I don&#8217;t have a dock that works with the laptop.
+The dell is connected to the laptop using Mini Display port and the AOC is connected using VGA as there are no more Mini Display Ports available on the laptop and I don't have a dock that works with the laptop.

 ![Setup Image]/img/2019Setup-4.jpg)

 ### The Mouse

 The mouse is a Logitech M185 Bluetooth mouse that I picked up years ago at the local supermarket when one of my other mice broke over the weekend.
-It has been working well for me so have had no need to replace it, plus I don&#8217;t reach for it every often unless I am scrolling Reddit or something, keyboard shortcuts are where it is at.
+It has been working well for me so have had no need to replace it, plus I don't reach for it every often unless I am scrolling Reddit or something, keyboard shortcuts are where it is at.

 ### The Phone